future-proof-iot/EWSN-2022/experiments/power-consumption/README.md

 ## II.A) Embedded Application

 This test uses the [pepper_pm](https://gitlab.inria.fr/pepper/riot-desire/-/tree/develop/apps/pepper_pm) application.
-Refer to the application `README` for details on required hardware.
+Refer to the application's `README` for more details.

 ### II.B) General Workflow